Frequently Asked Questions

 A. A baptized non-Catholic may be a Christian witness to the baptism, but there must also be a Catholic sponsor (godparent) who meets the requirements.

-A. Once a person has reached the age of reason (defined as 7 years old), the Rite of Christian Initiation of Adults is the proper preparation process for all the Sacraments of Initiation.
+A. Once a person has reached the age of reason (defined as 7 years old), the Order of Christian Initiation of Adults (OCIA) is the proper preparation process for all the Sacraments of Initiation.
 Prior to seven years old, the Rite for Infant baptism is used and the child prepares for the other Sacraments of Initiation independently.

 A. As long as there is a well-founded hope that the child will be raised Catholic, the parent’s marital status should not impede the baptism.
 This is, however, an opportunity for couples to learn how they can have their marriage recognized.